 There are few more devices in our house which are considered "old and crappy" by many, yet functioning perfectly.
 I advocate for using the things we own in the best way we can, for as long as we can.
 Of course you should replace something if it is too old to let you work efficiently.
 But rather than tossing the old device into landfill, find a way re-purpose it rather than tossing it to landfill.

 Sorry if you found this post a bit pushy about continuing to use old devices.
 I don't mean to blame you if you have the latest gadget.
 I guess what I wanted to say was that "buy the best device you can afford and use it until it is no longer useful to you, not until new one comes out".

 All mentioned prices are in USD.

 It was brought to my attention that peripheral devices such as earbuds, mice, keyboard etc. can be purchased for less than $100.
-I forgot to mention that this article only talks about phones and laptops, not peripherals devices.
+I forgot to mention that I was only talking about phones and laptops, not peripheral devices.
 I don't know how long such a device can be useful for if was not abused.
 After all, I use cable earphones that came with my father's Sony XA1.
-But if I still was to suggest a target for how long such a device should last, I would say a year/$15.
+I would suggest a year/$15 as target for peripheral devices.
 Bonus points if you can get a year/$10.
-This is the target for total lifespan of a device since peripheral devices are not easy to re-purpose.
+It is best to use them as long as possible for their primary purpose since it isn't easy to re-purpose them.

 I should also mention that, I was talking about useful lifespan of stuff, not total lifespan.
 My brother's laptop reached its useful lifespan back in 2018 and no longer good enough as a daily driver laptop.
 But it still is working fine and could be utilized in other ways, such as an old TV smartifier.
 If I was talking about total lifespan, I would expect that laptop to be broken back in 2018.